nathanielgreen/CV/README.md

 **Role**: Software Engineer

-**Technology**: Angular 6+, Typescript, Flutter, Dart, Google Cloud Platform, Kubernetes, Netlify, Canvas Animation
+**Technology**: Angular 6+, React, Next.js, Typescript, Flutter, Google Cloud Platform, Kubernetes, Netlify, GSAP, Canvas

 **Company Website**: https://wearewiser.com

 - Built a cross-platform app with Flutter, enabling students across the UK to complete tasks for the Wiser Academy, an internal recruitment initiative targeting university students.
-- Worked on multiple clients' careers sites with a heavy focus on accessability, design, performance and animation.
-Such clients include Knight Frank, Lloyds of London, Colt, The Stars Group and more.
+- Worked on multiple clients' careers sites with a heavy focus on accessibility, design, performance and animation.
+Such clients include but are not limited
+  to: Frasers Group, NHS, Knight Frank, Lloyds of London, Colt, and The Stars Group.
 - Built interactive slot machine, horse racing and boxing games using Canvas animation for The Stars Group career site.
-- Developed and implemented company-wide Git workflows and standards, enabling more efficient collaboration across all projects.
+- Developed and implemented company-wide Git workflows and code quality standards, enabling more efficient collaboration across all projects.

 ## Veratrak (July 2018 to January 2019)